Former Malaysian Prime Minister Najib Razak found guilty in corruption trial, sentenced to 12 years in prison

 Najib vowed to appeal the verdict.
-He maintained his innocence throughout the trial, but the judge said Tuesday that the prosecution had proven its accusations beyond doubt and that Najib, 67, committed the crimes in a “position of trust.”
+He maintained his innocence throughout the trial, but the judge said Tuesday the prosecution had proved its accusations beyond doubt and Najib, 67, committed the crimes in a “position of trust.”
 He was granted a stay on his sentence, pending appeal.

 The party Najib used to lead rejoined the government in March.
 Some analysts say his political allies could seek to topple the legal proceedings.